hyacinthhax/YTDH/README.md

 # YTDH

-This is a simple UTube downloader using pytube.
-Start using python3 ytd.py ...
-Just the start to more ideas downloading on mass
+This is a simple UTube downloader using yt-dlp.
+Start using python3 ytdGUI.py ...